How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Not only will submitting give you an opportunity for some feedback so you can keep improving, but if your story is accepted for publication, it can boost your credibility as a writer.
 Plus, who knows?
 You may even earn a fabulous prize or recognition, so there are plenty of upsides!

-Don’t be afraid – go ahead and take the plunge; submit your brilliant creation for feedback and recognition.
+Don’t be afraid – go ahead and take the plunge and submit your short story for feedback and recognition.

 When submitting your work for publication and feedback, it can be hard to take criticism constructively – particularly when the short story is close to your heart.